Third inauguration of Nicolás Maduro

 The third presidential inauguration of Nicolás Maduro as president of Venezuela took place on 10 January 2025.
-The ceremony involves the swearing-in of the president for a period of six years (2025–2031).
-The event took place amid domestic and international criticism of the 2024 election process, of which Maduro was declared the winner by the government-controlled Venezuela's electoral authority and top court, which have not released detailed tallies confirming his victory.
-Only two chiefs of state, those of Cuba's and Nicaragua's authoritarian governments, attended the ceremony.
+He was sworn-in as the president for a period of six years, but did not serve the full term, as he was illegally abducted by the United States on January 3, 2026.
+The event took place amid domestic and international criticism of the 2024 election process, of which Maduro was declared the winner by the government-administered National Electoral Council and top court, which have not released detailed tallies confirming his victory.
+Only two chiefs of state, from Cuba and Nicaragua, attended the ceremony.

 Election

 The elections for the Venezuelan presidential term 2025–2031 were held on July 28, 2024, following the signing of the Barbados Agreement, which sought to provide certain guarantees for a democratic electoral process.
 International monitors called the election neither free nor fair, and reported that the incumbent Maduro administration repressed the political opposition before, during, and after the election.

-Widely viewed as having won the election, the opposition candidate Edmundo González fled to asylum in Spain amid repression of dissent and a national and international political crisis that resulted when Venezuelan electoral authorities announced—without presenting any evidence—that Nicolás Maduro had won.
+Widely viewed by the West as having won the election, the opposition candidate Edmundo González fled to claim asylum in Spain amid repression of dissent and a national and international political crisis that resulted when Venezuelan electoral authorities announced that Nicolás Maduro had won.